 In today’s competitive world of indie music, it takes more than just strong PR to elevate the status of a growing band.
 That’s why we back up each of our publicity campaigns with release planning, bio and EPK creation, social media and booking strategy building, as well as one-on-one support to help our artists get the most out of each release.
 Read more about our process here.

 From our offices in the heart of Portland, Oregon, we cultivate long-lasting relationships with bands, music journalists, bloggers, radio deejays and others, bridging the gap between the music we love and eager ears around the world.
 We promote singles, EPs, full-length albums, videos and any combination thereof at affordable rates.

 Our small team takes immense pride in promoting music by some of today’s best musicians, spanning a wide array of genres, including indie rock, alt rock, indie pop, emo, post-hardcore, jazz, folk, americana, outlaw country, garage, rock n’ roll, post-punk, art pop, punk, and post-rock.

 Our two standard packages include a phased release approach, which begins with securing an exclusive premiere on the highest-profile publication possible.
 Next, we reach out to local print, blogs and radio for shares, features, reviews, show previews, and interviews.
-Our campaigns end with a push out to our contacts at national publications in the US, UK, and Canada (along with a few others scattered around the globe) and select tastemakers on social platforms like Soundcloud and Tumblr.
+Our campaigns end with a push out to our contacts at national publications in the US, UK, and Canada (along with a few others scattered around the globe) and select tastemakers on social platforms like Spotify, Soundcloud and Tumblr.

 Though we are based in beautiful Portland, we work with bands from all over the world.
-Presently, we have active projects with artists in Brooklyn, Chicago, Berlin, Los Angeles, Pittsburgh, Tel Aviv, Wellington, Nashville, Vancouver, Miami, Atlanta, Denver, San Francisco, Oakland, Santa Cruz, Seattle, New York, Portland, Olympia, Lexington, Kansas City, Detroit, Columbus and Cincinnati.
+Presently, we have active projects with artists in Brooklyn, Chicago, Berlin, Los Angeles, Victoria, Montreal, Pittsburgh, Tel Aviv, Wellington, Nashville, Vancouver, New Mexico, Miami, Atlanta, Louisville, Denver, San Francisco, Oakland, Santa Cruz, Seattle, New York, Portland, Olympia, Lexington, Kansas City, Detroit, Columbus and Cincinnati.